Chief Executive Officer

 Linda draws on her business leadership, communications expertise and passion for city building as she drives action across sectors to improve the Toronto region's economic, social and environmental performance.
 Linda brings to her work knowledge of the financial services and real estate sectors and environmental communications experience with private, public, and non-profit organizations, and has successfully advanced public policy objectives over two decades, particularly at the municipal level.
 Linda encourages vibrant, walkable neighbourhoods as an advisory committee member of neighbourhood walking tour phenomenon Jane's Walk.

-Keesha is currently completing a certificate program in public relations at Ryerson University.
-She has also studied public relations at the University of New Hampshire and she holds a Bachelor of Arts degree in sociology from Glendon College, York University.
+Keesha completed her post-graduate certificate in public relations at Ryerson University and she holds a Bachelor of Arts degree in sociology from Glendon College, York University.

 Jackie is the project officer for the Emerging Leaders Network (ELN), coordinating and communicating with key members and providing key support to the ELN/ DiverseCity Fellows activities.
 She also contributes to local engagement and execution of the Your32 regional transportation campaign.
 Jackie recently moved to Toronto from Ottawa where she gained a breadth of experience developing public policy and program evaluation with the federal government.
 Her love of civic engagement, sustainable city building, and active transportation is passionately channeled into the unique work of CivicAction.
 When not in the office, you can find her cycling around the city or reading a book in one of Toronto’s beautiful parks.